prikkprikkprikk/obsidian/Mitt vault/Databaser/Prosjekt/KryssKross/KryssKross App Design Document.md

     - **Data Storage:** Puzzle structure, clues, and metadata.
 Grid/clue data likely stored efficiently within a JSON or TEXT column per puzzle record initially.

 ## 4. Puzzle Representation

+### Traditional puzzles

+- **Cell Types:**
+	- `Blocked Cell`: They're black, and they're blocked.
+	- `Solution Cell`: Standard white cell where solver inputs letters.
+- **Dividers:** Some solutions might be divided into two or more words, denoted by the word length given in the clues.
+Dividers might be a thicker border between cells (3,5), or a hyphen across the border between cells (3-5).

+### Arrow-words puzzles

 - **Cell Types:**
     - `Solution Cell`: Standard white cell where solver inputs letters.